The Logitech G502 HERO is an update to the G502 series that has kept much of what made it popular the same.

 In all likelihood you’re familiar with the shape of the G502, it’s a classic shape that’s been around for years, the best selling gaming mouse of all time.

-If you’re not familiar, the G502 HERO is an ergonomic mouse, the mouse is a heavyweight coming in at 121 grams with the option of adding more weight.
+If you’re not familiar, the G502 HERO is an ergonomic mouse, the mouse is a heavyweight coming in at 121 grams with the option of adding more weight via 3.6 gram tuning weights.
+If you ever lose those weights you can order replacements off of Amazon.

-The mouse is firmly suited for a medium to large hand, here are its measurments:
+The mouse is firmly suited for a medium to large hand, here are its measurements:

 - Length: 132 mm